• Skip to primary navigation

 SubstituteKey CharacteristicsProper Ratio

-Scotch Bonnet PeppersSimilar heat level and flavor profile to habanero peppers; fruity and vibrant tasteUse an equal amount of Scotch Bonnet Peppers as a substitute for habanero peppers
+Scotch Bonnet PeppersSimilar heat level and flavor to habanero peppers; fruity and bright tasteUse an equal amount of Scotch Bonnet Peppers as a substitute for habanero peppers

 Serrano PeppersSpicier than jalapeño peppers but milder than habanero peppers; crisp and bright flavorUse an equal amount of Serrano Peppers as a substitute for habanero peppers